TCaldato/it-restaurant/deployment.md

 To ensure a smooth submission process, I made an initial effort to deploy this project on Heroku as early as possible.
 This allowed me to work through any potential issues and make necessary adjustments with ample time before the submission deadline.

-Below are the detailed steps that were carefully followed to ensure that everything worked seamlessly and without any issues.
+Below are the detailed steps that were carefully followed the **Code Institute** guides to ensure that everything worked seamlessly and without any issues.

 ## Deploying on Heroku